ten-protocol/ten-whitepaper/consensus.md

 Note, that an important assumption is that the reward from publishing a rollup will never exceed twice the gas cost.
 This can be tweaked by the formulas that calculate the [fees and rewards](./fees-rewards).

-Compared to a typical L1 protocol, there is an additional complexity to consider.
-In an L1 like Bitcoin or Ethereum, once a node gossips a valid block, all the other nodes are incentivised to use it as a parent, because they know everyone will do that as well.
-In an L2 decentralised protocol like POBI, there is an additional step, which is the publication of the rollup to L1, which can fail for multiple reasons.
-Furthermore, the incentive design must also consider the problem of front-running the actual rollup.
-For a rollup to be final, it has to be added to an L1 block, which is where an L1 miner or staker can attempt to claim the reward that rightfully belongs to a different L2 node.

-The high level goal is to keep the system functioning as smoothly as possible, and be resistant to random failures or malicious behaviour, while not penalising Obscuro nodes for not being available.
-Obscuro introduces the concept of _claiming rewards_ independently of the actual canonical rollup chain.
-The great advantage is increased flexibility in aligning incentives, at the cost of increased complexity.
-Rewards can be awarded in full, split between Aggregators or just enough to cover the cost of gas.
-The cost of publishing a rollup will never exceed twice the gas cost.

 These are the Aggregator rewarding rules:

 1. The first Aggregator to successfully published a rollup without competition in an L1 block will get the full reward.
 This is the most efficient case that is encouraged.